How many times a month do you find yourself daydreaming about wandering into the land of self-employment?

 Whether you work for yourself or are a typical full-time employee who works at a company, you likely have to contribute towards Social Security and Medicare.
 A big difference, however, is that when you are paid wages as an employee, your employer splits the Social Security and Medicare taxes with you.
 When you rely on your own income, you’re responsible for the full 15.3 percent.

-Now let’s give that salt and pepper an extra shake, as there’s a crucial change to this in 2018.
+Now let’s give that salt and pepper an extra shake, as there’s a crucial change to know about every year.

 How much is Social Security tax?